LAN property for stochastic differential equations with additive fractional noise and continuous time observation: Auxiliary Results

-Next we prepare the ground for our Girsanov transform by relating a general drift with respect to a fractional Brownian motion with its counterpart with respect to $W$ (we continue in the one-dimensional setting for the sake of simplicity).
+Let us set the ground for our Girsanov transform by relating a general drift with respect to a fractional Brownian motion with its counterpart with respect to $W$ (we continue in the one-dimensional setting for the sake of simplicity).
 This proposition is a slight extension of \cite[Lemma 4.2]{Ha}.

 \begin{proposition} Let $H\in(1/2,1)$, $b^{1},b^{2}$ be two paths in $I_{+}^{H-1/2}(L^{2}(\R))$, and suppose that $b^{j}=K_{H}w^{j}$ for $j=1,2$, where $K_{H}$ is defined at Proposition \ref{prop:K-H}.
 We also assume that for $t\ge 0$, $b^{1}$ and $b^{2}$ are linked by the relation: